tomfun/ero-like/README.md

 ```

 2. Go to *api* and follow instructions
-3. Go to *my-vue3-app* and follow instructions
+3. Go to *frontend* and follow instructions